MarcelHB/devguide/book.md

     * Having people or teams that use whatever tech they like and talking over interface is simply sufficient.

   Signs that some guys maybe went for that hype too early:
-    * Having data partitiooned across services that is frequently needed together, failing at performance or exploding in heap usage because of joining data.
+    * Having data partitioned across services that is frequently needed together, failing at performance or exploding in heap usage because of joining data.
     * Ending up using the the same filesystems, database and tables to overcome the previous issue with close code duplication.
     * Not knowing a way how to safely migrate services and schedule the hierarchy without taking everything down, i. e. sacrificing uptime and SLAs.
     * Not knowing how to trace behavior across services safely, fuzzy ways to correlate errors (have a look at [OpenTracing](https://opentracing.io/)).